IBM/cloud-functions-workshops/101-workshop-nodejs/PREREQS.md

 To perform course labs, you will need to follow these steps:

-## Register for a free IBM Cloud Account
+## Register for a free IBM Cloud Account and target a supported region

 1. Register for a free IBM Cloud account using the linked instructions:
     - [https://cloud.ibm.com/registration](https://cloud.ibm.com/registration)